‘Miss Iron Bum’ Bakhar Nabieva Shows Off Her Namesake In Thong For Racy Instagram Snap

-Bakhar Nabieva is showing her fans how she got the nickname “Miss Iron Bum.”
+Bakhar Nabieva is showing her fans how she got her nickname, “Miss Iron Bum.”

 The fitness model took to Instagram on Saturday to share a racy snap with her followers, showing herself relaxing on a bed with a large sweatshirt on top and nothing at all on bottom, showing off her rock-hard backside in a thong.
 The Instagram picture was a big hit with her fans, drawing more than 85,000 likes and scores of comments complimenting her physique.